-Wachtell Lipton has followed its guiding principle that "there is no partnership agreement - only a handshake among friends" (Lipton, 1990, as cited by Starbuck 1993, p.
-908).
+Wachtell Lipton epitomizes the collegial governance configuration in the minimal formalization of control rights.
+Despite being a prestigious firm of more than 80 partners, Wachtell Lipton has followed its guiding principle that "there is no partnership agreement-only a handshake among friends" (Lipton 1990, as cited by Starbuck 1993, 908).
 The introduction of the executive committee has somewhat formalized decision-making, but the firm has maintained its aversion to bureaucracy (Starbuck 1993).
 A collegial and informal work environment facilitates the self-organization of work.
 At Wachtell Lipton, this work environment is partly cultivated by the task forces that deal with particular cases.
-As Lipton (1990) explains, "the task forces overlap with a particular lawyer leading one or more and assisting on one or more" (cited by Starbuck 1993, p.
-908).
+As Lipton (1990) explains, "the task forces overlap with a particular lawyer leading one or more and assisting on one or more" (cited by Starbuck 1993, 908).

 Regarding the systems for managing professionals, the collegial governance configuration corresponds to the professional partnership archetype.
-Remuneration is based on the lockstep system; promotion on the up-or-out system.
+Remuneration is based on the lockstep system: promotion on the up-or-out system.
 Both systems can be found at Wachtell Lipton.
 The firm follows a pure lockstep system, with no regard to billed hours, client contact, or management functions.
 In addition to the lockstep partner remuneration, the year-end bonus of associates and support staff is determined only by firm performance, not by individual performance (Lorsch and Graff 1995).
 Partners at the firm value the lockstep system because it fosters cooperation and reinforces the firm's egalitarian culture (Starbuck 1993).
-Regarding the promotion system, the founders of Wachtell Lipton decided that "no lawyer would be hired or retained unless they expected him to become a partner" (Starbuck 1993, p.
-905).
-The firm has followed this principle, refusing to introduce permanent positions like permanent associates or non-equity partners, which have become common in many other law firms (for more on this see Smets, Morris and Malhotra 2012).
+Regarding the promotion system, the founders of Wachtell Lipton decided that "no lawyer would be hired or retained unless they expected him to become a partner" (Starbuck 1993, 905).
+The firm has followed this principle, refusing to introduce permanent positions like permanent associates or non-equity partners, which have become common in many other law firms (for more on this see Smets et al. 2012).

-Conditions.
-The collegial governance configuration occurs in firms that offer nondiversified, highly customized services.
+The collegial governance configuration occurs in firms that offer non-diversified, highly customized services.
 In contrast to other PSFs, firms following this configuration deliberately focus on a narrow set of services for which they have special expertise and often gain a strong reputation.
 In their area of expertise, they are often at the forefront in developing innovative services that are customized to the requirements of individual clients.
 In order to reinforce their reputation as the leading PSF for their area of expertise, these firms often leave the more routine services to competitors with a more diversified service portfolio.
-One of the guiding principles (Lipton 1990, as cited by Illman, 2007, p.
-25) of Wachtell Lipton is that "the practice of the firm is to focus on a limited number of interesting and difficult specialties.
+One of the guiding principles (Lipton 1990, as cited by Illman 2007, 25) of Wachtell Lipton is that "the practice of the firm is to focus on a limited number of interesting and difficult specialties.
 The firm declines a significant number of matters for which its services are sought".
 As a result of their pursuit of innovative, unique problems to solve in a comparatively narrow area of expertise, these firms are often rather small, "boutique" firms.

 Their non-diversified, highly customized service offering, together with their small size, largely determines the governance characteristics of these elite firms.
 For example, a non-diversified service portfolio is the strongest factor favoring an unspecialized, centralized distribution of control rights.
-Offering highly customized services also calls for little organizational specialization, because the lack of repetitive tasks reduces the potential efficiency gains of a high division of labor.
+Offering highly customized services also call for little organizational specialization, because the lack of repetitive tasks reduces the potential efficiency gains of a high division of labor.
 Furthermore, being small favors both centralization and lack of specialization.
 All three elements of firm strategy consistently favor a collegial distribution of control rights and the use of lockstep remuneration.